friendlyantz/friendlyantz/_posts/2023-10-13-big-o-complexity-of-the-job-search.md

 ---
 title: My talk at Ruby Oceania in Melbourne - BigO complexity of the job search
-excerpt: tip and tricks to help with interviewing
+excerpt: tip and tricks to help with interviewing or how to become a FAANG CTO in 10 easy steps
 collection: learning
 categories:
   - software_engineering